 - Propose the topic to the instructor (e-mail).
 The proposal must

-form for citations see "Your List of References" and "When
+required form for citations see "Your List of References" and

-You Make Direct Use of a Source" below.
+"When You Make Direct Use of a Source" below.
+Your proposal

-- To pass the course, your proposal must be satisfactory You
+- To pass the course, you must turn in a satisfactory proposal.
+You

-by working out an agreement with the instructor, which may mean that you
+working out an agreement with the instructor.
+Your presentation

 - Create a balanced and unbiased written report on your topic.
 Base it on a